roth-hex-lab/roth-hex-lab.github.io/content/authors/Dinmukhammed Mukashev/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: I am master's' student in Biomedical Engineering and interested in haptics in robotics, XR, and sensory substitution.
+bio: Dimash is a Doctoral Candidate at the Chair of Human-Centered Computing and Extended Reality Lab at TU Munich.

 interests:
-  - Robotics
+  - Haptics & Tactile Interfaces
-  - Haptics
+  - Teleoperation & Surgical Robotics
-  - Tactile Sensing
+  - Extended Reality
-  - Extended and Mixed Reality
+  - Human-Centered Computing

 education:
   courses: